 J-2 dependents are eligible to apply for work permission in the United States, so long as the income is not needed to support you, the J-1.
 Authorized work permission allows your J-2 dependent to work an unlimited number of hours per week in any type of job.
 Applications for J-2 work permission must be sent directly to the US Citizenship and Immigration Services (USCIS) for approval and do not need approval of Scholar Services.

 USCIS can take several months to process applications.
 Work permission from the USCIS is granted in the form of an Employment Authorization Document (EAD).
 J-2 applicants should not begin employment until USCIS authorization is received.
 The USCIS routinely mails the EAD directly to the J-2’s home address as completed on the application.
 Upon receipt of the EAD, please carefully review the details for accuracy and note the expiration date of the card.

 International travel is not recommended while the application is pending with USCIS.

 What to submit to USCIS:

-- Completed Form I-765 (The most recent Form I-765 is available on the USCIS web site.
-After completing the form, print, sign at the bottom with blue ink, and send to one of the Texas addresses below rather than e-filing.)
-Please review the Instructions for Form I-765 closely.
+- Completed Form I-765: the most recent Form I-765 is available on the USCIS website.
+We recommend that you complete form, print, sign at the bottom with blue ink, and paper-file the application rather than e-filing.
+Review the Instructions for Form I-765 closely.